 A super-grade compound with white or aluminised pigment it advised for external paving, but a lower, non-pigmented grade is satisfactory for structural concrete.
 In tropical climates, the higher efficiency grade should be used in every case.

 Surfaces that will be exposed to bright daylight should not be treated with a curing compound if they are to receive any additional material that requires a positive bond.
-This includes screeds, rendering, paint type finishes or a further layer of concrete.
+This includes screeds, rendering, paint type finishes or a further layer

 A range of compounds that, it is claimed, can be used in these situations, has recently been developed.
 However, these compounds are not of highest standards of workmanship, so at this stage caution in their use is advised.